-Unlike any other plant in the garden, Achillea millefolium (a-KIL-lee-uh mill-ee-FOH-lee-um), of the aster family, Asteraceae, is an excellent plant for introducing reliable long-lasting color and natural texture into sunny spaces.
+Unlike any other plant in the garden, Achillea millefolium (a-KIL-lee-uh mill-ee-FOH-lee-um), or yarrow, of the Aster family, Asteraceae, is an excellent plant for introducing reliable, long-lasting color and natural texture into sunny spaces.

 Native to temperate regions of Asia and Europe and naturalized in North America, Achillea, named for Achilles who is said to have carried the plant to treat the wounds of his army, is a rugged plant, tolerant of poor soils, road salt, and drought, and resistant to deer and rabbit feeding.
 Spreading gently by rhizome to form lush mounds of soft green foliage, Achillea have aromatic feather-like, minutely fringed leaves with fine hairs along their length, or in the case of Achillea ‘Moonshine,’ nearly white foliage in sharp contrast to its bright yellow blooms.
 Mature plants grow between 12-24” round, with the true species occasionally topping 36” in height with white blooms.